 #4.
 No About Me Section

-On, we go to #4 in the Top 17 Website Copy Errors You Don’t Know You’re Making and How to Fix Them.
+On, we go to #4 in the Top 17 Most Common Writing Mistakes to Avoid.
 This one was not a grammatical error, just more of a huge oversight.
 Several of the websites I reviewed did not have an About Me section on their page.
 For those of you who are wondering why that deserves 4th place.

 Many people like to connect to a brand, especially if what they’re purchasing is a service or something they want to continue buying in the future.
 A well written About Me section helps a business to start developing a relationship with potential clients and customers.
 It’s the reason reality TV is so popular.

 We are for the most part social people and we like to get glimpses into the lives of the people and brands we love.
-Some tips on what to include in a well-written About Me section are:
+Some tips on how to avoid this common writing mistake to avoid and what to include in a well-written About Me section are:

 1. Who you are: Name, expertise, and any other facts that may make you relatable to your target clients/customers.